 “Hmm.
 I love to read.
 I have the Kindle and nook apps and I read books on my laptop, phone, and tablet.
 I found some sites that list the books that are free on Amazon, and I look for science fiction and mysteries and computer books that I don’t have to pay anything for.”
 I grinned.
 “Free fits my budget best.

 “I like to write, too.
 Stories, fiction about teens.
 Like yesterday and again this afternoon, this kid gave me an idea for a story.
 Kids who are gay have a problem finding somewhere where they can be together.
 Sure, that includes where they can have sex.
 But how about just simple things like being able to hug each other, and kiss.
-So that could be an interesting story about two kids who are on the swim team at school and they are boyfriends.
+So there could be an interesting story about two kids who are on the swim team at school and they are boyfriends.
 They end up getting caught by one of the kids on the team, and then there’s the whole thing about being outed at school and having to come out to their folks and how that works out.

 “I’m into computers.
 I built my own desktop PC at home.
 I’m using my laptop at the Williams’.
 It’s too much of a hassle to try to bring my desktop to their house.
 So it sits there back at home running twenty four by seven as a server.
 I backup all my work from my laptop to my desktop using cable internet connections at each end.
 Everything is encrypted so my data is secure.
 I have a firewall at home so no one can hack into my PC.
 I run firewall software on my laptop so that’s secure too.
 So I could write that up and include it as an attachment to my application.